Dear Berlin visitors and Berliners,

 - Anyone who fails to comply with the mask requirement may be fined between 50 and 500 euros.

-- Please show responsibility, wear your FFP2 mask, follow the Corona rules and hygiene regulations and use the Corona warning app.
+- Please show responsibility, wear your medical face mask or FFP2 mask, follow the Corona rules and hygiene regulations and use the Corona warning app.

 - To support fast, secure and digital contact tracking in private and public spaces, you should use the luca app.